ForesightKV: Optimizing KV Cache Eviction for Reasoning Models by Learning Long-Term Contribution: Experiments

 \paragraph{Design of Model and Sampling Algorithm.} We conduct ablation studies to analyze the effects of the scoring model’s inputs and the sampling algorithms.
 Instead of concatenating attention features with KV representations, we evaluate the scoring model with only attention features.
 We also replace our sampling method (multinomial sampling from the top-K pairs) with either top-K or multinomial sampling.
 As shown in Table~\ref{tab:sampling}, evaluations on AIME2024 and AIME2025 with Qwen3-4B reveal that both modifications consistently degrade performance: top-K and multinomial sampling led to a significant performance drop, while only using attention features can hardly accurately predict the importance of the KV pairs.

-\paragraph{Generalization Capabilities.} To evaluate the generalization capabilities of ForesightKV, we conduct experiments on reasoning benchmarks in other domains, specifically GPQA~\citep{Rein-arxiv-2023-GPQA} (science) and LiveCodeBench-V3~\citep{Jain-ICLR-2025-LiveCodeBench} (coding).
+\paragraph{Generalization Capabilities on Reasoning Tasks.} To evaluate the generalization capabilities of ForesightKV, we conduct experiments on reasoning benchmarks in other domains, specifically GPQA~\citep{Rein-arxiv-2023-GPQA} (science) and LiveCodeBench-V3~\citep{Jain-ICLR-2025-LiveCodeBench} (coding).
 The experimental results with Qwen3-4B are shown in Table~\ref{tab:generalization}.
 Similar to observations on math benchmarks, ForesightKV consistently outperforms all baselines on both datasets with only half the KV budgets, while the performance of ForesightKV approaches that of the original model under a limited budget.

+\paragraph{Generalization Capabilities on Long-Input Tasks.} We further evaluate whether ForesightKV generalizes to long-input tasks on LongBench~\citep{bai-acl-2024-longbench}.
+These experiments are conducted with Qwen3-4B under a 1K KV budget in the non-thinking mode.
+Since LongBench mainly consists of long-input and short-output tasks, we perform KV cache compression only once after prefilling, rather than repeatedly evicting KV pairs during decoding.
+As shown in Table~\ref{tab:longbench_category}, ForesightKV achieves the best overall average among all compression methods and remains close to the full model, especially on single-document QA, multi-document QA, summarization, and code completion.
 Given that the scoring models were trained exclusively on math tasks, these results demonstrate the superior generalization capabilities of ForesightKV beyond the training domains.